orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Boolean
 	- Normal way of thinking about a boolean is .orbitm we assume modularity of booleans
-	- Hence the difference between add/sub and a normal boolean.
-Is context.
-What add/sub is applied to; i.e. what effects it has.

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)
 - .add integers: single equivalence; ` on vertices -> equiv initial from one side, terminal from other side.)